ewhale/myControl/README.md

 <h1>myControl</h1>
-Rewritten Python 3 compatible version of Picontrol by jetechteam
+<p>Rewritten Picontrol by jetechteam to be compatible with Python 3.7.3 and RetroPie 4.7.1</p>

 Original Project(s) Links
 <ul>